372groupproject/milestones-team15-wangc1-xiaominzhao/setup/code/README.txt

 Download p3_feature.rb and new Makefile then type make to run at terminal the first runing program is p3_feature, check resulf and follow the notice to continue

 p4_feature.rb : Type "make" in terminal.
 The first running program is this program (p4_feature.rb).
-The first part of the \n program is to introduct the two sub-routine in Ruby.
+The first part of the  program is to introduct the two sub-routine in Ruby.
 One is function, and the other one is class.
 The second part of the program is a small number gussing game.
 Which the program granerate a random number, and the user can guess the random number by input.